Lesson Ideas and Activities

 A lovely way to get children talking and sharing ideas.

 A terrific way to get children to develop their creative ideas is by telling stories in sequences.
-In line with National Storytelling Week, you could look at creating different Dream Worlds using this game!
+In line with National Storytelling Week, you could look at creating different Musical Stories using this game!

-• Write Fortunately and Unfortunately on a Whiteboard or Chalk Easel
+- Write a word on a Whiteboard or Chalk Easel

-• Let the children know that they will be playing a quick storytelling game called Fortunately, Unfortunately.
+- Let the children know that they will be playing a quick storytelling game

-• Tell the children this is a game where we go around the circle and everyone has to start a new sentence of the story with Fortunately or Unfortunately as it alternates.
+- Tell the children this is a game where we go around the circle and everyone has to finish a new sentence of the story with something that rhymes with the word on the board

 Watch and listen as the children use humour, imagination, and unexpected twists and turns to create their own wonderful stories!